intechstudio/grid-documentation/docs/guides/troubleshooting/bootloader.md

 4. **Drag and drop** or copy the bootloader file to "**GRID**".
 5. Now the **update should be completed** and after that device name should now be "**GRID23**" instead.
 6. Grid will be missing a firmware, please use [Grid Editor update the firmware](/docs/guides/troubleshooting/firmware.md) of the module.
-7. After the FW update the module should boot normally and you're done!
+7. After the firmware update the module should boot normally and you're done!

 ## Potential issues after a bootloader update